 On 02/27/2014 ALLEN LETGOLTS filed a Contract - Professional Negligence lawsuit against SCOTT MARKS.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are ALLAN J. GOODMAN, JOSEPH R. KALIN, DANIEL S. MURPHY, MARC MARMARO and MARY H. STROBEL.
-The case status is Pending - Other Pending.
+The Judges overseeing this case are ALLAN J. GOODMAN, JOSEPH R. KALIN, DANIEL S. MURPHY, MARC MARMARO, MARY H. STROBEL and WILLIAM F. FAHEY.
+The case status is Disposed - Judgment Entered.

 Los Angeles County Superior Courts